fisker/shared-configs/packages/eslint-config-fisker/docs/compare-fisker-airbnb.md

+# compare

-# compare fisker with airbnb-base
+> compare fisker with airbnb-base

 ## difference only